cair/GraphTsetlinMachine/README.md

 Feature $A$ tells whether the node has property $A$.
 Feature $\mathit{Left} \otimes C$ introduces the truth value of clause $C$ to the *Left*.
 The operator $\otimes$ is the vector symbolic way of saying that you bind two symbols together into a new unit, in this case the symbol _Left_ and the symbol $C$.
 Correspondingly, feature $\mathit{Right} \otimes C$ gives the truth value of clause $C$ to the *Right*.

-**3) Clause Without Message Literals.** To produce the first round of messages, the clause $C$ only considers the node property part of the features:
+**3) Clause Without Message Literals.** To produce the first round of messages, the clause $C$ only considers the node properties:

 $$C = \textbf{A} \textcolor{lightgray}{\land \Big(\mathit{Left} \otimes C\Big) \land \Big(\mathit{Right} \otimes C\Big)}.$$